spolidorio/adidas-frontend-test/README.md

-# adidas-frontend-test
+# frontend-exercises

-Test for Adidas that I made some years ago
+Some basic and advanced exercises for frontend using jest and typescript